 Executive ownership of Capital Stock reflects an alignment of the interests of the Company's executives and directors with those of its stockholders.
-All the Company's non-employee directors, Vice Presidents, Senior Vice Presidents, Executive Vice Presidents, Business Unit Presidents and its Chief Executive Officer are required to acquire and retain a multiple of their base salary or board retainer in shares of Capital Stock.
+All the Company's non-employee directors, Vice Presidents, Senior Vice Presidents, Executive Vice Presidents, Business Unit Presidents and its Chief Executive Officer are required to acquire and retain stock ownership in the Company, measured as a meaningful level of a multiple of their base salary or board retainer in shares of Capital Stock.

 The Chief Executive Officer's required Capital Stock ownership multiple is five times base salary; for the Chief Financial Officer, Executive Vice Presidents and Business Unit Presidents, four times; for Senior Vice Presidents, three times; and for Vice Presidents, two times base salary.
 Time-based restricted stock awards count towards Capital Stock ownership goals.
-Non-employee directors are required to retain five times their annual board retainer, which is \$45,000, resulting in required holdings of \$225,000 in 2011.
+Non-employee directors are required to retain five times their annual board retainer, which is \$45,000, resulting in required holdings of \$225,000 in 2012.
 These guidelines are administered by the Compensation Committee.
-Mr. McNamara currently holds shares of Capital Stock with a market value of approximately 18 times his current base salary.
+Mr. McNamara currently holds shares of Capital Stock with a market value of approximately 15 times his current base salary.
 All named executive officers, directors, and other executives have met their Capital Stock ownership guidelines or are pursuing plans that will permit them to achieve them within the time frame allotted by the guidelines.
-Mr. Grace, whose wife sold shares in 2011, held a sufficient amount as of March 2012.